 The cards, mentioned in the flow diagram above, should fall into one of the three categories shown below.
 You should try to think of at least three cards for each category.
 Some examples have been given to help.

-- 1. Things that you know are helpful:- e.g. doing your relaxation tape - listening to music going to bed - 2.
-Things that you enjoy doing:e.g. taking a bath drawing doing some yoga / exercise reading from a chapter of a novel housework (be specific e.g. hoovering)
+1. Things that you know are helpful:- e.g. doing your relaxation tape listening to music going to bed drawing doing some yoga / exercise reading from a chapter of a novel housework (be specific e.g. hoovering)